dolphin2410/phantom/README.md

 ## Overview
 Many users reuse passwords across multiple services, which is a major security risk.
-This project aims to assist users to use one unique password per service by minting(salting and hashing) their password.
+This project aims to assist users to use one unique password per service by minting(salting and hashing) them.

 ## Features
 - Add custom services